berislav-vidakovic/GamesJ/Readme.md

   - Create a remote-access version of this user and grant it privileges
     ```sql
-    CREATE USER 'barry75'@'%' IDENTIFIED WITH caching_sha2_password BY 'abc123';
+    CREATE USER 'barry75'@'%' IDENTIFIED WITH caching_sha2_password BY 'StrongPwd!';
     GRANT ALL PRIVILEGES ON db_games.* TO 'barry75'@'%';
     FLUSH PRIVILEGES;
     ```